adi-webxpert/Nextauth-Authentication-with-dummyApi-nextjs/README.md

 ## Next.js Project with NextAuth Authentication
 This is a Next.js project created using create-next-app and Next_Auth for Authentication.

-## User Authentication with Dummy API and NextAuth Credentials
+## User Authentication with Dummy API and NextAuth Credentials using the App Router
 In this project, a dummy login API is used for user authentication within the NextAuth and Next.js framework.
-Additionally, protected routing and middleware are implemented to secure access to specific pages.
+We have implemented protected routing and middleware to secure access to specific pages, using the App Router instead of the Pages Router

 # User Login Credentials Displayed on Login Form
 The login form displays the user email and password required for authentication.
 For more details, you can access the login API documentation here: http://docs.recruitment-api.pyt1.stg.jmr.pl/